furo-official/furo-sample-expo/README.md

 ## How to start

-1. Rename .env.example to .env and fill in your credentials
+1. Rename .env.example to .env and fill in your Furo project Client ID

 ```env
 // .env